mpforums/AlchemyDiscord/README.md

 - Start the server

 ## Reloading
 Note that the plugin **very much does not support server reloading**.
-It's not recommended practice to recommend in any situation, though if reloaded, this plugin will definitely break.
+It's not recommended practice to reload in any situation, though if reloaded, this plugin will definitely break.

 ## Screenshots
 ![](images/discord.png)